 “Where focus goes, energy flows.”
 Tony Robbins

-In yoga, we primarily breathe in and out through the nose and try to synchronise our breath with movement—inhaling as we open and exhaling as we close.
-Once you become more experienced, you may start to sense this wave of expansion and contraction throughout your session.
+In yoga, we primarily breathe in and out through the nose and try to synchronise our breath with movement—inhaling as we open (or expand) and exhaling as we close (or contract).
+Once you become more experienced, you should start to sense a wave of expansion and contraction throughout your session.

-Try to increasingly slow down your breath in the gentler sequences.
-Training the ability to drop into the parasympathetic nervous system is essential for managing performance-related stress.
-Also, when your body and mind are relaxed, you are more receptive to stretching.
+Try to slow down your breath in the gentler sequences, as this will help you to drop into the parasympathetic nervous system.
+When your body and mind are relaxed, you body is much more receptive to stretching.
 You don’t want to get into a fight against your body to recover faster.
 There are no winners in that situation.

 You can also use the breath to notice if you are using too much force in a pose.
-It is an excellent barometer in monitoring the control you have over your body and your environment.
+It's an excellent barometer for monitoring the control you have over your body and environment.

-If you find it hard to concentrate on your breath for more than a few minutes at a time, that is completely normal.
-With consistent practice, you will incrementally start to train this ability.
-It will become automatic.
+If you find it hard to concentrate on your breath for more than a few minutes at a time, that's completely normal.
+With consistent practice, it will start to become more and more automatic.

 "Yoga has remarkable brain-scrubbing attributes."
 Joe Rogan

 Meditation is really really hard.
-Our minds are thinking machines and choosing where to focus our attention is practically impossible.
+Our minds are thinking machines and trying to sustain attention on a single object for more than a few breaths is practically impossible.

-In yoga, however, we can experience flow or being in the zone as we do when practicing our sport.
-Ideally we become so absorbed in a task at the outer limits of our ability that requires so much focus and concentration, that irrelevant, mundane or even counter-productive thoughts take a break from arising in consciousness.
+In yoga, however, we can experience flow, or being "in the zone"—a state in which the mind is empty of thoughts.
+We can be so absorbed in postures that are at the outer limits of our ability and that require our full focus and concentration, that thoughts fall away.

-Try to bring this intention to your yoga sessions.
-There is plenty to focus on within yourself and your experience for those 15 minutes on the mat.
-Everything outside of that can wait a while.
+Try to bring this focussed attention to your yoga sessions.
+There is plenty to notice within yourself for those 15 minutes on the mat.
+Everything outside of that can wait.

 I'd love to hear from you guys.
-What pro tips can you share with us that you have felt to be key to levelling up your practice?
+What pro tips can you share that have helped you to level up your practice?